Last update: April 2015

 Laos, a member of the Association of Southeast Asian Nations (ASEAN) and the ASEAN Economic Community, is increasing its integration into the regional and global economy.
 On February 2, 2013, Laos officially became a member of the World Trade Organization, the culmination of a 15-year process of reforms and negotiations.

 Laos made good progress on many of the Millennium Development Goals but is off track in some areas.
 44% of under-five children are stunted (too short for their age) and 27% are severely underweight.
-In addition, Laos still has a high maternal mortality rate and limited skilled birth attendance.
+Laos still has one of the highest maternal mortality ratios in the region, even while it is ‘on track’ to achieve the MDG target for maternal mortality.
 Laos could also do more to place gender equality at the center of its national development plans.

 The World Bank Group (WBG) continues to work with the Government as it lays the foundations to graduate from Least Developed Country status.
-The WBG’s operations in the country are guided by the Country Partnership Strategy (CPS) for 2012 to 2016, designed to support the Government’s Seventh NSEDP and build stronger institutions for sustainable and inclusive development.
+The WBG’s operations in the country are guided by the Country Partnership Strategy (CPS) for 2012 to 2016, designed to support the Government’s development strategy and build stronger institutions for sustainable and inclusive development.